jywang99/linux_config/README.md

-# Linux Configs
+# Linux Config
-My Linux configuration files and scripts.\
+My Linux configuration files and scripts.
-Some configs are in submodules.

 ## Dotfiles
 My dotfiles are stored under `home` directory of this repository.\